 Public scoping informs the public about the proposed Project and solicits input on issues that should be considered for evaluation in the DEIS.
-A Notice of Intent (NOI) was prepared indicating FTA's and NJ TRANSIT's intent to prepare a combined FEIS/ROD for the proposed Project.
+A Notice of Intent (NOI) was prepared indicating FTA's and NJ TRANSIT's intent to prepare a combined FEIS/ROD for the proposed Project, if certain conditions exist following the conclusion of the public and agency review period for the DEIS.